vicarti/Artist-portfolio/README.md

  ## 🚧 Status

- ✅ Frontend complete
+ ✅ Frontend complete.

- ✅ No Backend needed
+ ✅ No Backend needed.

  ✅ Currently hosted on netlify.

- 🕓 More breakdowns on the way stay tuned
+ 🕓 More breakdowns on the way stay tuned.

  ## 👨‍💻 About the Developer